laurent-martin/aspera-hsts-operations/README.md

 ### Download the HSTS RPM

-To download the RPM, one can use the following methods:
+To download the RPM for HSTS (or HSTE), one can use the following methods:

 - If you are an IBMer or have access to the Aspera downloads: